gwendalminguy/versify/README.md

 ### Fonts:

-Although not required, Versify can be executed with a font other than the default one (which is set to be *times*).
+Although not required, Versify can be launched with a font other than the default one (which is set to be *times*).
 To do so, the desired TrueType font must first be installed in the `fonts/` directory.
 This font can then be used by calling it as a command-line argument with **-f** or **--font**, followed by the name of the font family (without the extension):

 ```
 $ ./script.py -f <font>